Electric cars are much cheaper to run than traditional cars and help you go green at the same time

 The total number of moving parts in a traditional car is about 1,000.
 An electric car, on the other hand, has about 100 moving parts.

-All electric vehicles have three main components: the battery, one or more electric motors, and a controller.
+All electric vehicles have two main components: the battery, and one or more electric motors.

 The Battery